 When did you last check your smoke alarm?

-If you live in Wales, your local fire and rescue service is offering you a FREE smoke alarm and installation service.
-This home fire safety check will help to keep you safe from fire.
+If you live in North Wales, we offer you a FREE smoke alarm and installation service.
+This home safety check will help to keep you safe from fire.

 The FREE home safety check visit takes about 20 minutes and will be arranged at your convenience.
 Fully trained fire and rescue service staff, who always carry an identification card, will;